UPDATED — Educators’ investors want to know: what’s the word on Greece?

 Step two: stay the course.

 Whether it’s the recent economic news coming out of Greece, or geopolitical events in the Middle East or Eastern Europe—the key thing to remember during global events that fuel market volatility is to stay focused on your long-term investment plan.
-Karen Hubbard, Educators Regional Assistant Vice-President, Client Advisory Services, advises to, “Invest for steady returns over the long haul.
+Karen Hubbard, Educators Regional Vice-President, Client Advisory Services, advises to, “Invest for steady returns over the long haul.
 That way, when there’s an unavoidable short-term drop in the market, you’ll have the ability to wait out the storm and maintain your investment positions until the market begins to rise again.”
 Lisa Raponi, a Certified Financial Planner professional with Educators Financial Group, reminds clients of the importance of diversification and to keep it all in perspective when market waters get rough.
 “In the grand scheme of things Greece, like Canada, is a small player in the greater world economy,” says Lisa.
 “By diversifying your portfolio, you should be able to weather these small movements.”

 Step three: seek out advice.